 Sherman Falls is a 17 metre high curtain waterfall and the water flows all year long from the Ancaster Creek.
 The waterfall is named for the Sherman family, a prominent family in the local community who used to own the property.
 In the middle of the forest, Sherman Falls is quite picturesque and only a short distance from the Bruce Trail.

 The entire trek between Tiffany Falls and Sherman Falls is a little under 4km.
-There’s a small parking lot near Tiffany Falls (on Wilson Street), and another even smaller lot on Lion’s Club Road at Old Dundas Road (near Sherman Falls).
+There’s a small parking lot near Tiffany Falls (on Wilson Street), and another larger lot near Sherman Falls.
+If you’d like to continue hiking beyond Sherman Falls, keep going beyond Sherman Falls on the Bruce Trail to see a third waterfall, Canterbury Falls.

 Eramosa Karst Conservation Area is a significant Area of Scientific Interest in the province, and it also contains some of the best hikes in Hamilton.
 There are 16 different karstic features and one of the greatest instances of karst topography in Ontario.
 There are 7km of Hamilton hiking trails at Eramosa Karst, including underground streams, caves, and forests.